kundajelab/MPRA-DragoNN/README.md

 ## Model Training

-@Rajiv mention what the model takes as inputs and predicts.
-Loss funciton etc. Evaluation criteria also.
+The inputs to our model are shape (145, 4) NumPy arrays corresponding to one-hot encoded 145 base-pair DNA sequences.
+The outputs are 12 continuous values corresponding to normalized activity levels of the sequence in different cellular contexts (described above).

+The neural network model used for MPRA activity prediction is a fairly standard convolutional architecture for genomics.
+We use three convolution layers (ReLU activation), each containing 120 filters of width 5, followed by a single fully connected layer (linear activation) to predict the 12 tasks.
+Our model uses task-wise mean squared error loss and our primary evaluation criteria (for validation/testing) is the Spearman correlation (robust to outliers, unlike Pearson).

 The models have been implemented in Keras with a Tensorflow backend.
-To start trianing the model:
+To train the model:

 ```bash
 python main.py --data_path /path/to/data